sasadangelo/Droids/README.md

 # Installation & Run

+Enable USB Debugging mode that on many devices from 3.2 up to 4.0 (excluded) is in Settings>Applications>Development.
+On devices from Android 4.0 and later, you’ll find them in Settings>Developer Options.
+On Android 4.2 and later the option is hidden by default.
+To make it reappear, go to Setting->Info on the device and tap Version Build 7 times, the option will become visible.

+Enable installation from Unknown Sources clicking on Settings->Security.

+Download the application [clicking here](https://github.com/sasadangelo/Droids/releases/download/0.0.4/droids.apk) and install it.

+# Installation & Run from source code

 [Download and install Android Studio](http://code4projects.altervista.org/how-to-install-android-studio/).
 If you already have Android Studio installed, make sure it is at the latest level.
 Once Android Studio is up and running make sure all projects are closed (if a project is open do File->Close Project), the "Welcome to Android Studio" Panel appears.
 Select the option "Check out project from version control" and then GitHub.

 Fill the following fields: